Money laundering case: Mumbai court remands Sena MP Sanjay Raut to 14-day judicial custody | Law-Order

 The judge said as per the prison manual, jail authorities make adequate bed arrangements.

+The Enforcement Directorate (ED), which had arrested the Sena Rajya Sabha member on August 1, said during the course of custodial interrogation, Raut did not explain about his involvement into the alleged crime.
+The release of the accused at this stage will hamper the investigation, the probe agency said in its application.

+''Being a very influential person, against whom allegations of threatening of the witnesses have surfaced, it is apprehended that he may tamper with the evidence and ensure the trail of proceeds of crime is completely obfuscated,'' it said.

-Raut, 60, was arrested by the Enforcement Directorate (ED) on August 1 in connection with alleged financial irregularities in the redevelopment of the Patra Chawl (row tenement) in suburban Goregaon.
+Therefore, the accused may be remanded to judicial custody in the interest of the ongoing investigation, it added.
+Raut, 60, was arrested by the ED in connection with alleged financial irregularities in the redevelopment of the Patra Chawl (row tenement) in suburban Goregaon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)